bitterjug/devjournal-crypto/devjournal.markdown

 Collection.find(predicate, context)

-things we would like to do to put on the wiki.
+Things we would like to do to put on the wiki.

 - taxonomies